- This event has passed.

 These trends call for a discussion about how triangular co-operation can be a practical tool for Asian providers of South-South Co-operation in furthering the achievement of the SDGs.
 The Asian region hosts pioneers of triangular co-operation, such as Japan, India, Indonesia and Thailand – who worked in triangular partnerships long before the modality gained global popularity.
 Topics that have been addressed include climate change mitigation, governance and institutional capacity, tackling inequalities, competition for finite natural resources, and fostering trade co-operation between countries and sub-regions in Asia.
 Therefore, there is a wealth of experience in Asia on triangular co-operation ready to be shared.

-Data from the OECD repository of triangular co-operation projects indicate 13% of projects are in Asia and the Pacific, and almost half of the multi-regional projects involve an Asian partner.
 Since 2021, the German “Regional Fund for Triangular Cooperation with Asia”[i] aims to foster innovative triangular co-operation initiatives among Asian partners through projects, capacity development and policy dialogue.